Essential Data Breach Protection Tips

 Many healthcare facilities continue to rely on outdated systems and software that may have known vulnerabilities or lack necessary security features.
 This makes it easier for criminals to exploit weaknesses and gain unauthorized access to sensitive data.

 The healthcare industry is continually adopting new technologies, such as telemedicine, electronic health records (EHRs), and connected medical devices.
-While these advancements can improve patient care, they also introduce new vulnerabilities and potential attack vectors for criminals.
+While these advancements improve patient care, they can also introduce new vulnerabilities and potential attack vectors for criminals.

 Healthcare providers often work in high-stress environments, which can result in employees being more susceptible to social engineering attacks, such as phishing emails.
 Criminals can exploit this by using tactics that prey on human vulnerabilities, such as urgency or fear.